Netzuel/GA_PINNs_Repository/README.md

 `pip install -r requirements.txt`

-Although having some distributions as Anaconda may need to use *conda* instead of *pip* after activating a particular environment.
+Although some distributions as Anaconda may require to use *conda* instead of *pip* after activating a particular environment.

 ---------------------------------------------------------------------------------------------------------------------------------